Integrating with Sailthru

 Currently this is a one-way integration with user profile data passing from Gigya to Sailthru.

 Ask Gigya's Implementation Consultant to enable Social Login or Registration-as-a-Service on your account and select the social providers you want to support.
-Once you have the social login or registration service feature enabled, contact your Sailthru Account Manager to help you create a callback script, and provide some sample code to capture Gigya’s login event.
+Once you have the social login or registration service feature enabled, contact your Sailthru Customer Engagement Executive to help you create a callback script, and provide some sample code to capture Gigya’s login event.

 Your Sailthru implementation team will need to know your technology stack to guide you with the callback script.
 For example PHP, Rails, Java etc.